Bringing oysters back from extinction

 Our Interesting Fact; Glenmorangie has the tallest and most elegant pot stills in Scotland today reaching a height of 5.13 metres / 16 feet 10 inches.

 Eco and sustainability

-Working with the Marine Conservation Society & Heriot Watt University, native European osyters have been rutuned to the Dornoch Firth following their extinction from the area.
+Working with the Marine Conservation Society & Heriot Watt University, native European oysters have been retuned to the Dornoch Firth following their extinction from the area.
 Together the partners created Dornoch Environmental Enhancement Project, with the very apt acronym DEEP, was formed.
-The ojective was to research and improve the water quality and biodiversity in the firth.
+The objective was to research and improve the water quality and biodiversity in the firth.

 Starting with a new anaeorobic plant, 95% of the waste for the distillery is cleaned.
 The remaining 5% could be cleaned by oyster beds, but the native oysters had become extinct in the nineteenth century.
 The partnership began by placing 300 oysters on new natural beds, made of waste scallop shells.
 The viability of the oysters was confirmed and growth has been astonishing, with a long term ambition of £4 million oysters over a 40 hectare reef.
 The success of the project has allowed it to be replicated elsewhere in Europe.